Incubatio/om-nomnom/README.rst

 Dev notes
 =========

+I've been working with databases for a decade now, and i've been looking for the best solution to manage data in my applications (web, desktop, game, mobile, ...).
+By best solution, I mean:

+- usable and easily ported on any lang
+- simple and quick to understand/master by any developper
+- flexible, so anyone take or throw any part from it and make its own
+- A cool name like om-nomnom !

 When I started coding my first project, I was exclusively using raw SQL to access my data.
 Very soon I started using a driver to reduce code repetition of basic operation (managing connections, queries ...)